When it comes to fitness tracking, why stop at that fancy wearable sat on your wrist?

 Oh, and it’ll save where you’ve parked, so there’ll be no more wandering the car park, blipper held up to the sky.

-Not bad for a £59 (S$110) fire-and-forget dongle that takes all of five minutes to fit.
-Once it hits our shores, you'll be the first to know where and how much it will be so stay tuned.
+Not bad for a £59 fire-and-forget dongle that takes all of five minutes to fit.
+It’s going on sale later this month.